krd5520/dp-for-rct-paper-replication/README.md

 We accessed and downloaded the data January 2026 (corresponding to the updates Blattman et al. (2025) made to the package in December 2025).

-Blattman, Christopher, Jamison, Julian C., and Sheridan, Margaret.
-Replication data for: Reducing Crime and Violence: Experimental Evidence from Cognitive Behavioral Therapy in Liberia.
-Nashville, TN: American Economic Association [publisher], 2025.
-Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2025-12-21. https://doi.org/10.3886/E113056V2

 Datafile: `data/liberia_replication_data/STYL_Final.dta` (not provided)

 ## Computational requirements

 The required R packages can be installed by running `global-libraries.R`.

-The CRAN packages required are as following with the version we used for our analysis:
+There are several packages that will be installed from the CRAN.
 Additionally, a package from GitHub (repository `krd5520/DPrct`) is used for the proposed mechanisms.
-It can be installed using the following R code.
+It will be installed using the following R code:

 ``` R
 remotes::install_github("krd5520/DPrct@2479df9fafbc622b7c270e9910f688df0ca77a6f") #https://github.com/krd5520/DPrct